PapiLer/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## What did the piece of bread say to the knife?
+Butter me up.